JuliaSymbolics/SymbolicUtils.jl/index.md

 ## Simplification

-Now that you have learned how to write rewrite rules, you should be able to read and understand these [rules](https://github.com/JuliaSymbolics/SymbolicUtils.jl/blob/master/src/rulesets.jl) that are used by `simplify` to simplify an expression.
-The rules can be accessed in the vector `SymbolicUtils.SIMPLIFY_RULES`.
+The `simplify` function applies a built-in set of rules to simplify expressions.

 ```julia:simplify1
 showraw(simplify(2 * (w+w+α+β + sin(z)^2 + cos(z)^2 - 1)))
 ```
 \out{simplify1}

+If you read the previous section on the rules DSL, you should be able to read and understand the [rules](https://github.com/JuliaSymbolics/SymbolicUtils.jl/blob/master/src/rulesets.jl) that are used by `simplify`.
+These rules can be accessed in the vector `SymbolicUtils.SIMPLIFY_RULES`, if you want to extend them.

-`simplify` optionally takes a `rules` argument, a vector of rules to use to simplify instead of the default set.
-Let's try it with the `r1` and `r2` rules we defined above.
+`simplify` optionally takes a `rules` argument, a vector of rules to apply instead of the default set.
+Let's try it with the `r1` and `r2` rules we defined in the previous section.

 ```julia:simplify2